 Parunthumpara is an amazing offbeat destination for sightseeing and trekking alike!!
 It is an enchanting little village in Idukki, Kerala.
-It is situated in between Vagammon and Peerumedu.
+It is situated near Vagammon.
 'Parunthumpara' means the eagle rock.
 There are two points of attraction in Parunthumpara called the Suicide Point and Tagore Head.

 This place is a must see for every traveler who wishes to explore offbeat destinations in India.
 It is a perfect combination of green hills, milky white waterfalls and pristine forests.
 It is known as Parunthumpara because of the bird’s eye view that this beauty gives us.
 The nearest railway station is Kottayam and the nearest airport is Cochin International Airport.

 Take a taxi to Parunthumpara and enjoy the scenic route as well.
 Don’t forget to stop enroute and click amazing pictures at the tea estates lining these roads.

 It is an all year destination which is a feast to the eyes.
 However, the best season to visit would be the rainy season from July to September.
 The rest of the year you get to see clear blue skies and sprawling green mountains.
 But during the rainy season your experience will be surreal.
 We were a group of 3 girls travelling in August.
 We reached the highest viewing point by car and enjoyed the view and clicked pictures together.
 It was cool because of the height of the place and the rainy season.
 The view down below in the evening was just unbelievable.